spockframework/spock/CONTRIBUTING.md

 ### Command Line Build

 Spock is built with [Gradle](http://www.gradle.org).
-The only prerequsite for executing the build is an installation of JDK 1.5 (or higher).
+The only prerequsite for executing the build is an installation of JDK 1.6 (or higher).
 After cloning the [GitHub repository](http://github.spockframework.org/spock), cd into the top directory and execute `./gradlew build` (Windows: `gradlew build`).
 The build should succeed without any errors. `gradlew tasks` lists the available tasks.
 Always use the Gradle Wrapper (`gradlew` command) rather than your own Gradle installation.

 ### CI Build

-Each push to the official GitHub repository triggers a [Linux CI build](https://app.shippable.com/projects/541614fdf82ab7ebd69cad63) and [Windows CI build](https://ci.appveyor.com/project/pniederw/spock).
+Each push to the official GitHub repository triggers a [Linux CI build](http://builds.spockframework.org) and [Windows CI build](http://winbuilds.spockframework.org).
+Pull requests are built as well.

 ### IDE Setup